One of the most satisfying experiences is preparing dinner using ingredients grown in your own home garden.

 Microgreens are an adorable and flavorful little addition to salads and perfect for food garnishing.
 They are quite flexible and can grow quite well in places that get sufficient sunlight.

 It takes only a few weeks to germinate and grow.
-So, as soon as the plant has grown significantly, you can start plugging the greens and using them in your recipes.
+So, as soon as the plant has grown significantly, you can start plucking the greens and using them in your recipes.

 Cilantro is one of those herbs that is mostly used to add some freshness to your recipes.

 You will be rewarded with this delicious and fragrant herb round the year if you pay a little attention to sun exposure, soil combination, hydration, and careful picking.

 Researchers have discovered that cilantro may reduce the risk of heart disease, diabetes, obesity, and seizure severity, as well as increase energy levels and promote healthy hair and skin.

 So, including them in your daily diet is recommended.